betaworks VisionCamp introduces seven new AR/computer vision companies

 Camera IQ calls itself a camera experience manager.
 The company works with brands and publishers to develop virtual worlds for customers, with partners including Spotify, Neiman Marcus and Viacom.
 The technology integrates AR toolkits and mobile OSes with brands native apps to offer different experiences for consumers.
 Camera IQ was founded by Allison Wood and Sonia Tsao.
 The founders say that the camera represents the next great consumption experience, as well as the next great transaction experience.
 The company hopes to sit at that intersection.

 Livestreaming and FaceTime are now accessible to everyone, but not everyone wants to show their face on these platforms.
-Enter Facemøji.
+Enter Facemoji.
 The startup offers 3D avatar webcams that streams your facial expressions via the avatar without ever showing your real likeness.
 The company was originally focused on gamers who stream on Twitch, with plans to expand to video chat.
-Facemøji was founded by Robin Taszka and Tom Krcha.
+Facemoji was founded by Robin Raszka and Tom Krcha.

 Leo